atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 When Mrs. selby’s card vas brought
 » '
 to Lady Lumley, she started, and cried,
-A card! from whom, John — Let
+A card! from whom, John --Let
 *
 me see it, " added she.
 Snatching it from him, not doubting but that it contained an invitation to Some rout, or, 'f